All Episodes

 So they appoint Robert Mueller to investigate, and it's to be completely independent.

-And I was trying to find news about football in all the places that I go to find news about football, but I couldn't find any.
+And I was trying to find news about football in all the places that I go to find news about football.

-All I saw is a bunch of legal and cultural news.
+At those websites and publications, all I saw is a bunch of legal and cultural news.

 And a bunch of really wound-up people demanding commissioner be fired, suspended, impeached, or what have you.

-And what I'm seeing here, the NFL, I'm seeing the institution that enables thousands of young African Americans to become millionaires under assault from white liberals, male and female everywhere.
+And what I'm seeing here, the NFL, I'm seeing the institution that enables thousands of young African Americans to become millionaires under assault from white liberals, male and female, everywhere.

-You hear a bunch of white liberals now have this institution, this game in their crosshairs.
+You hear a bunch of white liberals now have this institution, this game, in their crosshairs.

 The feminazis, the sports writer media, who also depend on the NFL for their livelihood.